 Procrastination?
 (Again this issue can stem from any of the others.
 But frequently it comes from a perfectionist mindset.
 The quest to be perfect can keep the best of us stuck for a very long time.)

 Awareness is the first step in creating a clutter free life.
 Are any of these root causes yours?
 Once you identify the cause of clutter in your life, you can work to keep clutter from reappearing in your home.
 Keep in mind there may be multiple causes, often that is the case.
 I know it would be easier if there were only one, but take heart, the multiple causes are usually linked in some manner.
 By addressing one you will most likely will be addressing them all.
 The domino effect is will take place.

 Now the big question is are you ready to create change once you identify the cause of your clutter?
 (If you are be sure to check out Clutter Control 101.
 It’s an online workshop that will take you through the entire decluttering process step by step.
-While you are there sign up for the complimentary Guide to Organized Living.)
+While you are there sign up for the free organizing tips.)

 Get insider tips from a Professional Organizer – Learn how declutter and get organized with this free guide!